-The district expects parents to call the school promptly if their child is absent and provide a written explanation for the absence upon the student's return to school.
+The district expects parents to call the school promptly if their child is absent AND provide a written explanation for the absence upon the student's return to school.

-It is important that parents/guardians provide their current contact information to ensure that proper notification can be made.
-If you have a change in address, home telephone, mobile telephone or employer information, please provide this to the Main Office at your child's school, or call the District Attendance Office at 762-8118.
+It is important that parents and guardians provide current contact information to that ensure proper notification can be made.
+If you have a change in address, home telephone, mobile telephone or employer information, please provide this to the Main Office at your child's school, or call the District Attendance Office at 762-6014.

 The importance of good attendance and what parents can do to help